isc-projects/stork/doc/user/troubleshooting.rst

 --------------

-:Issue:       Kea Control Agent returns a ``Kea error response - status: 401, message: Unauthorized`` message.
+:Issue:       The Kea Control Agent returns a ``Kea error response - status: 401, message: Unauthorized`` message.
 :Description: The Stork agent and the Kea Control Agent are running, but they cannot connect.
               The ``stork-agent`` logs contain similar messages: ``failed to parse responses from Kea:
               { "result": 401, "text": "Unauthorized" }`` or ``Kea error response - status: 401, message: Unauthorized``.